-- In 2016, we put effort in the development of Caruna’s customer experience and the customer focus of our employees and partners.
+- In 2017, we continued to put effort in the development of Caruna’s customer experience and the customer focus of our employees and partners.

-- Reliability of supply, reasonable pricing and quality of service remain the three cornerstones of our customer experience.
+- Reliability of electricity supply, reasonable pricing and efficient service remain the three cornerstones of our customer experience.

 Serving our customers